tpayne/lang-examples/nodejs/Azure/Graph/README.md

 * A NodeJS REST API application coded to authenticate against a managed identify and run KQL queries based on it

 To use this sample, you need to do the following...
-* Spin up an Azure Storage Account
 * Have the ability to deploy K8s objects into an AKS namespace
 * Be able to run a Helm Chart to deploy the application

 Running the Helm chart provided in this sample will...
 * Deploy the application
-* Provide a set of sample REST APIs that allow you to create, delete and list tables
+* Provide a set of sample REST APIs that allow you to run various queries againt KQL
 * Provide a simple Web interface to using the APIs

 Building the Application